danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 There are two masking options available: the manual ones, by inserting the wavelength interval in the text box or a graphical mode activated by pressing the "Graphical masking" button.
 In this mode, an interactive Matplotlib window will open displaying the spectrum selected.
 You can then mask custom portion directly on the spectrum by ctrl+left click and drag.
 You can deselect the masked region by ctrl+right click and drag.
 On touchscreen devices (i.e. Android systems), masking and unmasking modes are activated by a tap on the screen and the relative selection is done by tapping and dragging on the spectrum.
 When graphical masking in done, you can close the Matplotlib window and the text box will update with the new ranges selected.

 **Age and Metallicity Ranges:**
 Limit the maximum template age based on the galaxy's cosmic age.
-For high-redshift galaxies, reducing the upper age limit is recommended.
+For high-redshift galaxies, reducing the upper age limit is strongly recommended.

 ### Sixth Section: Uncertainty Estimation and Lick Indices